Sanish32/Daily-Dairy/README.md

 -> To install the packages that were installed in the previous virtual environment (`env`), type `pip install -r requirements.txt`. (`pip install` install the package(s) that is(are) mentioned after `pip install`. ii)`-r` flag stands for requirements and install the packages listed in next txt)

+# To see if I belong to grp-cubbli-ssh-access at UH.